cirosantilli/git-tutorial/index.md

     git clone a c

-Creates a repo c that is a "copy" of a. now:
+Creates a repo `c` that is a "copy" of a.
+Now:

     cd c
     branch -a